 7. Cap off your day in Siena with a meal in one of Siena’s restaurants

-It’s simply impossible to spend one day in Siena Italy and not eat there!
+It’s simply impossible to spend a day in Siena and not eat well.

 The good news is that Siena has some fantastic restaurants and in fact, my most enjoyable meal in Tuscany took place in the cavernous setting of Antica Osteria da Divo, a fantastic Sienese restaurant that is located deep in Etruscan caves that run under the city’s streets.